Serious Moonlight (2009 film): Production

 Serious Moonlight's screenplay was written by filmmaker Adrienne Shelly, best known for writing and directing Waitress, an indie hit that co-starred Cheryl Hines and was later adapted into a Broadway musical.
 Tragically, Adrienne Shelly was murdered in her New York City office on November 1, 2006, mere months before Waitress debuted at Sundance to rave reviews.

 Serious Moonlight was one of several completed scripts that Adrienne Shelly left behind after her untimely death.
 Shelley's widower, Andy Ostroy, acted as a producer for the film, and Cheryl Hines, one of the stars of Shelly's final movie, directed.
 "I feel a great sense of pride to be directing this film," Hines said.
 "I had such respect for Adrienne and the work she did.
 And I love her writing so much.
 That tone is really in my wheelhouse."
 The film marked Hines' feature directorial debut.

+The title is taken from the lyrics of the 1983 David Bowie song "Lets Dance."

 Release

 The film premiered at the Tribeca Film Festival in April 2009.

 On 28 July, Magnolia Pictures revealed that it had acquired the North American rights to the film.
 It was released via Magnolia's Ultra VOD programme, providing a platform of 50 million households.
 This was followed by a December 4, 2009 theatrical release.

 Myriad Pictures distributed the film outside of North America.